-Teresa Bowers is Assistant Professor at the Sunderman Conservatory of Music, Gettysburg College where she teaches flute, performs in the Sunderman Woodwind Quintet, resident faculty ensemble, coaches chamber music and serves as Coordinator for Recruitment and Outreach.
+Teresa Bowers is Assistant Professor at the Sunderman Conservatory of Music, Gettysburg College where she teaches flute, performs in the resident faculty ensemble, the Sunderman Woodwind Quintet, coaches chamber music and serves as chair of the woodwind area.

-Bowers was Assistant Professor of Music at Lebanon Valley College where she was also Co-Director of the Church Music Institute, responsible for developing curriculum as well as teaching choral conducting and choral literature.
+Previously, Dr. Bowers taught flute, flute pedagogy and chamber music at Lebanon Valley College where she was also Co-Director of the Church Music Institute, responsible for developing curriculum as well as teaching choral conducting and choral literature.
 From 1995-1998 she served as Associate Director for Worship and Music Education for the Evangelical Lutheran Church in America where her responsibilities included developing educational opportunities and resources for parish musicians, pastors and lay persons throughout the country.

 B.M.E., Susquehanna University

 M.M., Ohio State University